JosephDuffy/josephduffy.co.uk/data/posts/my-swiftpm-release-workflow.md

 With these workflows in place I can make a change, add some tests, push, create a pull request, merge, and tag a new release with confidence and all within a couple of hours.

-Sicne this workflow will be receiving small tweaks over time and I may not remember to update this workflow straight away (maybe I should make a workflow for that 🤪) you should check out the [Persist workflows](https://github.com/JosephDuffy/Persist/tree/master/.github/workflows) to find my latest changes.
+Since this workflow will be receiving small tweaks over time and I may not remember to update this workflow straight away (maybe I should make a workflow for that 🤪) you should check out the [Persist workflows](https://github.com/JosephDuffy/Persist/tree/master/.github/workflows) to find my latest changes.